Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Attributer/00_ExampleDoc.md

 #Attributer

-Just here it is a bit stupid
+Just here it is a bit stupid we set specific attribute but it is already the default configuration